Dieterbe/body.build/docs-dev/feature-workouts.md

 * selection dropdown to involve one or more muscles (Program Groups)

 option tiles:
-* display exercise name, ratings and tweaks (similar to the "Add set For" dialog)
+* display exercise name, ratings and tweaks (similar to the "Add exercise for" dialog)
 * display muscle recruitments of all muscles with recruitment > 0.5, this visualization should be clear and concise

 ## Future Enhancements